keyboard_arrow_up

 Auto-Tie

-A mechanism designed to automatically bind bales using wire or other tie materials, streamlining the baling process.
+A mechanism designed to automatically bind bales using wire or other tie materials, helping streamline the baling cycle.

 Banana Effect